Templating

 Using templates with the MQTT integration

 The MQTT integration relies heavily on templates.
-Templates are used to transform incoming payloads (value templates) to status updates or incoming service calls (command templates) to payloads that configure the MQTT device.
+Templates are used to transform incoming payloads (value templates) to state updates or incoming actions (command templates) to payloads that configure the MQTT device.

 Using value templates with MQTT